Statistical Advantages of Oblique Randomized Decision Trees and Forests: Introduction

 Finally, we obtain a suboptimality result for axis-aligned randomized decision trees.
-Indeed, while our first collection of results shows that oblique Mondrian trees have the ability to obtain improved rates of convergence for multi-index models over those for general Lipschitz functions on $\RR^d$, we also obtain a risk lower bound for axis-aligned Mondrian trees showing that for \emph{any} choice of weights over the covariates, the axis-aligned splits \emph{cannot} achieve such improved rates of convergence for general ridge functions (see Theorem \ref{thm:Mondrian_suboptimal}).
+Indeed, while our first collection of results shows that oblique Mondrian trees have the potential to obtain improved rates of convergence for multi-index models over those for general Lipschitz functions with a well-chosen set of split directions and weights, we also obtain a risk \emph{lower bound} for axis-aligned Mondrian trees showing that for \emph{any} choice of weights over the covariates, the axis-aligned splits \emph{cannot} achieve such improved rates for general ridge functions (see Theorem \ref{thm:Mondrian_suboptimal}).